zanio/PropertyPro-lite/README.md

 ## Test the endpoints

-The application can be tested locally through localhost on port 3300 or through the live [url](https://propertpro-lite.herokuapp.com/api-docs/) using postman
+The application can be tested locally through localhost on port 3300 or through the live [url](https://propertpro-lite.herokuapp.com/api-docs/) using postman or directly with swagger

 1. Run the application while postman is open
 2. Go to postman and test against the endpoints below with the required property:-